7.1. Design and dimensioning

 7.4.4.
 Laboratory testing method

 When planning a stabilisation process, the properties of the old road structure should be known, for example, the thickness of the base course.
 If the road is paved and the pavement is to be mixed into new structure, the thickness of pavement and any variations in thickness should be identified, for example by ground penetrating radar.
 The recommended laboratory tests for problematic materials in road structures are presented in chapter 4.1.9.
-Using these tests it should be possible to select the most appropriate treatment method.
+Using these tests it should be possible to select the most appropriate treatment agent and method.

 Results from tests help to choose the most appropriate treatment agent.